injectedfusion/hedera-gcs-setup/README.md

 **Step 1)** Using your code editor of choice, create a file `server_build.yml` with the contents of our [example playbook](https://github.com/injectedfusion/hedera-gcs-setup#example-playbook) in the top level of your directory.

-> Note: Make sure your vars_file `project-id.json` is specified with your filename in the playbook!

 **Step 2)** Let's install the necessary ansible role